 Only two cards and I’m pleased that I picked good ones for airline tickets, the Sapphire Reserve and the Barclays Arrival+.
 There’s still no reason for me to have those cards stored on my account.
 If I’m booking a ticket, I’ll have a credit card with me.

 Honestly, go through your online accounts and see how many have your credit card information stored.
-Not to mention it, how about your web browser?
+Not to mention, how about your web browser?
 Apple and Google both love to collect payment information.
 When I looked at Facebook, they had my card numbers from when I donated to friend’s fundraisers, which they kept on file for “future use.”

 This post first appeared on Your Mileage May Vary